Hi there!

 From Beer’s “Notes in Support of the Fourth Lecture”

-In Part II (coming soon!), I plan to return to those “big problems” I was talking about before, while relaying some of the ideas presented by Stafford Beer in the first three lectures of Designing Freedom.
-In Part III, I hope to focus on Beer’s fourth lecture, which introduces his concept of an “electronic mafia”, and to try sorting out why this strikes me as a more apt metaphor than some of our more recent (and fashionable) shared framings, like “surveillance capitalism” or “the enshitternet“.
+In Part II (coming soon!), I plan to return to those “big problems” I was talking about before, while relaying some of the ideas presented in the first three lectures from Designing Freedom.
+In Part III, I hope to focus on Stafford Beer’s fourth lecture, which introduces the concept of an “electronic mafia”, and try to sort out why it strikes me as a more apt metaphor than some more recent (and fashionable) framings like “surveillance capitalism” or “the enshitternet“.

 Happy New Year,